Transformations Clinical Psychology

 FAQ

 You can book without a referral.
 If your GP provides a Mental Health Treatment Plan, you may be eligible for a Medicare rebate.
-We’ll check your eligibility and confirm your out-of-pocket cost before you commit.
-Private health (Extras) can’t be claimed with Medicare for the same session—please check your fund for coverage.
-If cost is a concern, let us know and we’ll talk through options.
+We will confirm eligibility and out-of-pocket costs before you proceed.

 Scroll to Top